philippstehr/philippstehr.github.io/index.md

 ## Teaching

+In the Academic Year 2024/25 I'll be teaching a range of graduate and undergraduate courses in the Philosophy, PPE, and Applied Ethics programs at Utrecht.

-In 2022 and 2023 I have co-taught an Introduction to Political Philosophy for PPE students at Utrecht.
+In 2022 and 2023 I have co-taught an Introduction to Political Philosophy for undergraduate PPE students at Utrecht.

-From 2018 to 2020 I was a research and teaching assistant for a range of courses at Ruhr-University Bochum, including an introductory lecture on Ethics and seminars on legitimacy, Kant, a Univeral Basic Income, and other topics in political philosophy.
+From 2018 to 2020 I was a research and teaching assistant for a range of courses at Ruhr-University Bochum, including an introductory lecture on Ethics and graduate seminars on legitimacy, Kant, a Univeral Basic Income, and other topics in political philosophy.

 Students can find some basic tips for studying philosophy [here](https://philippstehr.github.io/StudentResources.html).